signl4/docs/integrations/freshservice/freshservice.md

 The connector communicates with the Freshservice REST API to read ticket details and to update tickets.

-According permissions must be enabled in the role of the agent user account of which you want to let SIGNL4 use its API.
+Appropriate permissions must be enabled in the role of the agent user account of which you want to let SIGNL4 use its API.
 It is recommended to create a dedicated agent account in Freshservice for SIGNL4.

 ## Setup step 1: User role and API key in Freshservice